Billing Procedures

 Enrollment

 Although students enroll for classes with the university registrar rather than the bursar, their standing with the Office of the Bursar can affect their enrollment.
-An individual who has outstanding indebtedness to the university will not be allowed to enroll in classes, have academic credits certified, be granted a leave of absence, or have a degree conferred.
+An individual who has outstanding indebtedness to the university will not be allowed to enroll in classes, have academic credits certified, or have a degree conferred.
 The university’s policy prohibits using current-semester financial aid to pay prior-semester charges.

 All balances due on the bursar and/or CornellCard must be paid in full before a student can enroll for a future term.